joergschultzelutter/robotframework-aprslib/README.md

 - __passcode__ = ``-1``
 - __aprs-is filter__ = not set

-This default set of values will allow you to establish a read-only connection to APRS-IS.
+This default set of values will allow you to establish a read-only connection to APRS-IS, assuming that the respective APRS-IS server that you intend to connect with permits such a connection.

 ## Change the default server / port / ...